-The threat from cyber-attacks remains a concern for the Issuer's organisation, and failure to protect the Issuer's operations from internet crime or cyber-attacks may result in financial loss, business disruption and/or loss of customer services and data or other sensitive information that could undermine its reputation and its ability to attract and keep customers.
+The threat from cyber-attacks remains a concern for the Issuer, and failure to protect the Issuer's operations from internet crime or cyber-attacks may result in financial loss, business disruption and/or loss of customer services and data or other sensitive information that could undermine its reputation and its ability to attract and keep customers.

-Destructive malware (including ransomware), distributed denial of service ("DDOS") attacks and organised cyber criminals targeting payments are increasingly dominant threats across the industry.
-In 2018, the HSBC Group was subjected to a small number of DDOS attacks on its external facing websites that were successfully mitigated across the HSBC Group with no destructive malware (including ransomware) or payment infrastructure attacks reported.
-Although cyber-attacks in 2018 had a negligible effect on the Issuer's customers, services or firm, due to the increasing sophistication of cyber-attacks there is the potential for future attacks to have a material adverse effect on the Issuer's business, financial condition, results of operations, prospects and reputation.
+The most prevalent threats are destructive malware (including ransomware), organised cyber- attacks targeting banking systems and customer transactions and distributed denial of service ("DDOS") attacks.
+In 2019, the HSBC Group was subjected to a small number of attacks on its PIB platform that were successfully mitigated across the HSBC Group with no destructive malware (including ransomware) or payment infrastructure attacks reported.
+Although cyber-attacks in 2019 had a negligible effect on the Issuer's customers, services or firm, due to the increasing sophistication of cyber-attacks there is the potential for future attacks to have a material adverse effect on the Issuer's business, financial condition, results of operations, prospects and reputation.